Ad-Bean/risingwave-mcp/README.md

-# RisingWave MCP
+# RisingWave MCP Server

-**RisingWave MCP** is a lightweight [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that lets you query and manage your [RisingWave](https://risingwave.com) streaming database using natural language through AI assistants like VS Code Copilot and Claude Desktop.
+**RisingWave MCP Server** is a lightweight [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that lets you query and manage your [RisingWave](https://risingwave.com) streaming database using natural language through AI assistants like VS Code Copilot and Claude Desktop.

 ---